XRPLF/xrpl-dev-portal/www/websocket_api.md

-#INTRODUCTION#
+# Web Sockets API #
-The Web Socket and JSON-RPC APIs are two methods of communicating with a `rippled` server in the Ripple network.
+The Web Sockets API and JSON-RPC APIs are two methods of communicating with a `rippled` server in the Ripple network.
 Both APIs use the same JSON data format, although not all features are available on both APIs.
 Unlike the [Ripple-REST API](https://dev.ripple.com/index.html), the Websocket and JSON-RPC APIs are more difficult to use, but also provide the full power of Ripple.

 In general, we recommend using Web Sockets, for several reasons: